Nortech-ai/multi-aws-credentials/README.md

-  change <name>                                           Change the current (default) profile list                                                    list profiles rename <current-name> <new-name>                        Rename a profile upsert [options] <name> [id] [secret]                   Add a profile if it doesn't exist,
-                                                          otherwise replace it
-  env <name>                                              Outputs a profile as shell compatible
-                                                          variable exports, for use with eval replace [options] <current-name> <new-id> <new-secret>  Replace a profile remove <name>                                           Remove a profile help [command]                                          display help for command
+  change <name>                                           Change the current (default) profile list                                                    list profiles rename <current-name> <new-name>                        Rename a profile upsert [options] <name> [id] [secret]                   Add a profile if it doesn't exist, otherwise replace it env <name>                                              Outputs a profile as shell compatible variable exports, for use with eval replace [options] <current-name> <new-id> <new-secret>  Replace a profile encrypt <name>                                          Encrypt a profile with a password remove <name>                                           Remove a profile help [command]                                          display help for command
 ```